 Regarding the verse about the “wounded stones” and a “privy member”, it helps to understand that the Hebrew symbols translated into stones and altars also had meanings related to the practical organization of government.

-Those meanings started to be distorted as soon as Israel chose their first king and thus rejected God… In other words, the original meaning of the law with which they governed themselves in freedom subtly began to take on new meaning in their minds and society in order that they could fool themselves that they weren’t now under the authority/worshiping/serving false gods.
+Those meanings started to be distorted as soon as Israel chose their first king and thus rejected God… In other words, the original meaning of the law with which they governed themselves in freedom began to subtly take on new meaning in their minds and society in order that they could fool themselves that they weren’t now under the authority/worshiping/serving false gods.
 After thousands of years of serving those false gods, we’ve developed an elaborate and grotesque understanding of those ancient writings.

 Here’s a snapshot of what “stones” and “stoning” meant to a truly free (and responsible) people…